Privacy notice - Incidents

-The FSA obtains this data either from individuals themselves or from other third parties including enforcement authorities, other government departments and agencies, industry bodies, the European Commission.
+The FSA obtains this data either from individuals themselves or from other third parties including enforcement authorities, other government departments and agencies, industry bodies, the European Commission and International organisations.
 We do this in line with the performance of our statutory duties.
 We will not collect any personal data from you which we do not need.

 What we do with it

 One of our statutory functions is to make observations to keep food safe.
 We may combine and analyse information obtained in the course of our regulatory functions with information we have obtained from public and private sources.

 For example, we may collect information from, and share information with Local Authorities and Other Competent Authorities, Government Agencies and Industry Bodies, in the UK and Internationally.
 We may gather information from publicly available sources, such as websites, and make use of web scraping software to carry out our legal powers including for the purpose of helping us evaluate risk.